Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Extension to General -Estimation

 A complementary objective is based on the volume of the asymptotic confidence ellipsoid for $\bm{\theta}^\star$, which is proportional to $\det(\Var(\widehat{\bm{\theta}}(\lambda)))^{1/2}$.
 Directly minimizing $\det(\Var(\widehat{\bm{\theta}}(\lambda)))$ is a common strategy.

 To retain the linear $1/n$ scaling used in our allocation framework, we use the $d$-th root of the determinant:

 This yields the scalar difficulty index

-Compared to the trace criterion, the determinant depends on the product of eigenvalues (a volume measure) rather than their sum, and is invariant to invertible linear reparameterizations of $\bm{\theta}$ (e.g., rescaling units), which can be desirable when coefficient scales are arbitrary.
+Compared to the trace criterion, the determinant depends on the product of eigenvalues (a volume measure) rather than their sum, and ranks allocations consistently under invertible linear reparameterizations of $\bm{\theta}$ (e.g., rescaling units), since such transformations change the criterion only by a multiplicative constant; this can be desirable when coefficient scales are arbitrary.

 Both Equations~\eqref{eqn:difficulty_A} and~\eqref{eqn:difficulty_D} lead to objectives proportional to $A(\lambda)/n$, matching the structure used in the main text.
 Consequently, the same allocation analysis applies after scalarizing $\bm{\Sigma}(\lambda)$ and (optionally) tuning $\lambda$ to minimize the chosen scalar objective.